Head Hung Low

 Snickering, he caught himself leaning forward even further than before, almost as if he were leaning into destiny itself.
 He typed a few jumbled words here, half a fractured sentence there.
 Next thing he knew, his mind was taking flight to worlds unknown as his fingers glided across the keyboard like sunlight dancing across the waves.

-Within a few more, his first sentence.
+A few minutes later, his first sentence.

 ‘Head hung low, he glared down at his keyboard like he was in some sort of staring contest with the entire English alphabet.’